ManyMath/monero-rust/README.md

 `npm run test:signal-e2e -- <jest paths...>` is the dedicated Puppeteer/Jest signal entrypoint.
 `npm test` remains the broader repo-style path and still runs the Rust test suite before signal E2E, so unrelated Rust regressions can still fail that path.

+### Constraints
+The example app runs as a browser extension because Monero RPC nodes don't typically send CORS headers allowing arbitrary web origins.
+Running as an extension bypasses these restrictions, enabling direct communication with nodes for testing.
+This is one of monero-wasm's several web- or extension-based constraints:
+- CORS restrictions apply when making RPC calls to Monero nodes.
+- All network calls must go through the browser's `fetch` API.
+- Storage uses browser localStorage/IndexedDB via traits.
+- No filesystem or native OS dependencies.

 ## Notes
 This runs as a browser extension to bypass CORS restrictions when talking to Monero nodes.
 Most nodes don't send headers that allow arbitrary web origins.
 The extension sidesteps this for testing purposes.